martinber/noaa-apt/docs/how-it-works.md

 ## Things to do

-- Fix resampling problem.

-- Export expanded and filtered signal as WAV step.

-- Add version check to gui.

 - Add a *Development* page to the website.

-- Improve the context module.
-It's quite a mess, for example when using `resample_with_filter()` the steps should be different depending if `fast_resample()` or `decimate()` is used.

-- Export cross-correlation as WAV step.

-- Separate thread for GUI.

 - The parameters used for filter design are hardcoded, maybe add a toml file with constants?